Peererxon/hellowWorld-py-01/README.md

 # Overview

-This program run a introduction script in Python
+This program runs an introduction script in Python

-The finality of the program is demostrate the correct installation of the enviroment .
+The finality of the program is to demonstrate the correct installation of the environment.

 [Software Demo Video](http://youtube.link.goes.here)